-This means your counselling could be free or cost anything up to their full charge per session, depending on your income.
-Other professional counsellors have a fixed fee, which is usually somewhere between £10 and £80 per hour.
+This means your counselling could be free or cost anything up to their full charge per session.
+It will depend on your income.
+Other professional counsellors have a fixed fee.
+This is usually somewhere between £10 and £80 per hour.

 You may want to ask about the cost when you phone up for an initial appointment.
-Many of us are embarrassed about talking about money, so this way you will have an idea of what the costs are before you go.
+Many of us are embarrassed about talking about money.
+If you ask, you will have an idea of what the costs are before you go.

 What to look for in a counsellor